 Unhealthy relationships, whether they are with family, friends, coworkers, or significant others can be harmful to both your mental and physical health.
 And while it might not be possible to distance yourself from every unhealthy relationship, getting out of as many toxic relationships as you can is extremely important for your health and wellbeing.

 Switch to Non Toxic Cleaning Products

 Sadly, many cleaning products on the market contain ingredients and chemicals that are harmful to our health.
-Many of the ingredients in conventional cleaning products can cause cancer, respiratory problems, hormone imbalances and more.
-That’s why it’s so important to choose cleaning products that are made with non-toxic and safe ingredients.
-If you’re looking for more information on this topic I’ve done a full review of my favourite non-toxic cleaners here.
+Some of the ingredients in conventional cleaning products are linked to various health problems including cancer, respiratory problems, hormone imbalances and more.
+That's why it's so important to choose cleaning products that are made with non-toxic and safe ingredients.
+If you're looking for more information on this topic I've done a full review of my favourite non-toxic cleaners here.

 Eat More Fruits and Vegetables

 Fruits and vegetables are packed with vitamins, minerals, fibre and antioxidants and most of us aren't eating enough.
 Adding more fruits and vegetables to your diet is a great way to improve your health, help with weight loss (if you need it), help improve blood pressure, help decrease your risk of heart disease, improve your skin and gut health and more.